YuhuiRainie/Desktop_rich_editor/README.md

 based on the user type.
 This will be a prototype of a text editor which will provide an overview of the basic underlying programming techniques required to create windows applications and text manipulation

+# How to run?
+please use Visual code and run the login programming file.